-It is anticipated that over the first two years of the programme you will complete the six core modules listed below and one elective module which will cover the four pillars of advanced clinical practice.
+It is anticipated that over the first two years of the programme you will complete the six core modules listed below which cover the four pillars of advanced clinical practice.
+There is no elective module available in this programme, as you will be required to undertake the End Point Assessment in the final 3 months of your programme.
 The structure of the module components is detailed at the start of the programme specification.